simonverret/simonverret.github.io/_posts/2019-02-16-tensor-network-diagrams-of-typical-neural-network.md

 ---
 To be quite honest, I do not like this diagrammatic convention, because you need to know the equations represented to be able to understand the diagram.
 A good example is when the reccurent neural network (RNN) is introduced:
 <img class="center" src="/img/deepLearningBook-10-3.png"  title="diagrammatic representation of a RNN" width="800px"/>
-At first glance, the reader might understand that $\vec U$ and $\vec W$ are weights applied respectively on the input $x^{(t)}$ recieved at time $t$ and hidden state $h^{(t-1)}$ computed at time $t-1$.
-The reader can then infer that they might have respective offsets $\vec b$, but what happens exactly to the results of these two? are they added, multiplied or concatenated to form $h^{(t)}$?
+At first glance, the reader might understand that $\vec U$ and $\vec W$ are weights applied respectively on the input $x^{(t)}$ recieved at time $t$ and hidden state $h^{(t-1)}$ computed at time $t-1$, but what happens exactly to the results of these two? are they added, multiplied or concatenated to form $h^{(t)}$?
 Are they separately passed into a non-linear gate?
 Although the picture makes it unclear, a rapid glace at the equations:
 \begin{align}
 \vec a^{(t)} &= \vec b + \vec W\vec h^{(t-1)} + \vec U\vec x^{(t)}\\\
 \vec h^{(t)} &= \tanh(\vec a^{(t)})\\\
 \vec o^{(t)} &= \vec c + \vec V\vec h^{(t)}
 \end{align}
 not only answers that they are added, and then the result is passed to the non-linear gate, we now also know it is a tanh gate.
-Moreover, two offsets are unnecessary in this context; only one is needed.
+Moreover, two offsets $\vec b$ are unnecessary in this context; only one is needed.
 In short, the diagrammatic notation cannot be directly translated to the maths.
 I consider this a big prolem compared, for example, to Feynman diagrams, which became famous and widely used mainly because they translate directly to equations.

 <br>